Borna Barišić

-Borna Barišić (/hr/; born 10 November 1992) is a Croatian professional footballer who plays as a left-back for Süper Lig club Trabzonspor and the Croatia national team.
+Borna Barišić (/hr/; born 10 November 1992) is a Croatian professional footballer who plays as a left-back for Osijek.

-Barišić previously played for Rangers in the Scottish Premiership, Dinamo Zagreb, BSK Bijelo Brdo, and Osijek in the Prva HNL.
+Barišić previously played for Rangers in the Scottish Premiership, Dinamo Zagreb, BSK Bijelo Brdo, and Osijek in the Prva HNL and Trabzonspor in Turkish Süper Lig.
 He also had loan spells at CD Leganés and Lokomotiva Zagreb.

 Club career

 Barišić was born in Osijek in the eastern Croatian region of Slavonia to Bosnian Croat parents.
 His father Stipe "Moljac" Barišić hails from Galečić, while his mother Verica hails from Stražbenica.
 He joined the youth academy of Osijek in 2003, spending eight years with the side.
 After failing to break into the first team, Barišić moved to nearby BSK Bijelo Brdo.

 Osijek

 After a single season with Bijelo Brdo, Barišić returned to Osijek.
 In his first season with the first team, Barišić managed 23 Prva HNL appearances, debuting on 12 July 2013 in a 3–1 loss to Dinamo Zagreb.
-Barišić first goal for Osijek came on 4 April 2014 in the form on an 88th minute winner against Lokomotiva.
+Barišić first goal for Osijek came on 4 April 2014 in the form on an 88th-minute winner against Lokomotiva.
 Osijek finished in 8th place in the 2013–14 season.
 The following season, Barišić played in 28 games, managing one goal and two assists from left back as Osijek narrowly avoided relegation.